 What is Small Group Analysis?

-Small Group Analysis is a method used to evaluate the effectiveness of teaching strategies in order to help the instructor improve his/her techniques and offer a better educational experience.
+Small Group Analysis is a method used to evaluate the effectiveness of teaching strategies in order to help instructors improve their techniques and offer better educational experiences.

-This exercise provides the instructor with constructive feedback from his/her students by keeping the suggestions anonymous and encouraging free communication by eliminating the pressure of direct confrontation
+This exercise provides the instructor with constructive feedback from students by keeping the suggestions anonymous and encouraging free communication by eliminating the pressure of direct confrontation.

 How does it work?

-Small Group Analysis is relatively simple and takes only six easy steps to complete:
+Small Group Analysis is relatively simple and takes only five easy steps to complete:

-Step One: A formal request is submitted mid-semester to schedule a date and time with an impartial member of the Faculty Commons.
+Step One: Instructors submit requests to schedule a date and time with an impartial member of the Faculty Commons.

-Step Two: A CFC staff member attends arranged class period and takes 30 minutes without the instructor present.
+Step Three: A CFC staff member attends arranged class period and takes 30 minutes without the instructor present to obtain student feedback.

-Step Five: The Faculty Commons staff member later formulates the summaries into an anonymous report explaining the students’ opinions.
+Step Four: The Faculty Commons staff member formulates the summaries into a report explaining the student feedback.

-- The anonymous nature makes students more comfortable sharing their opinions
+- The anonymous nature makes students more comfortable sharing their feedback.

 Small Group Analysis is available to all instructors.